boldflight/BibleConverter/test_EPUB/output/1thess.md

 [5] For you all are sons of the light and sons of the day.
 We are not of the night nor of the darkness.
 [6] So then we must not sleep as the rest, but must stay alert and sober.
 [7] For those who sleep, sleep at night and those who get drunk are drunk at night.
-[8] But since we are of the day, we must stay sober by putting on the breastplate of faith and love and as a helmet our hope for salvation.
+[8] But since we are of the day, we must stay sober _by putting on the breastplate_ of faith and love and as _a helmet_ our hope _for salvation_.
 [9] For God did not destine us for wrath but for gaining salvation through our Lord Jesus Christ.
 [10] He died for us so that whether we are alert or asleep we will come to life together with him.
 [11] Therefore encourage one another and build up each other, just as you are in fact doing.